tensorflow/tflite-micro/PEANUT-README.md

 Follow the guide in the *toolchains* repository for a guide on how to build and run *tflite-micro*.
 Instead of using the *riscv32_generic_makefile.inc*, use *riscv32_vector_makefile.inc* to build with vector intrinsics.
 Also, use the *rv32gcv* ISA for Spike.
 This is a superset of the instructions we intend to support.

-To run with informative Peanut Microsystems-specifc logs, add a PEANUT_MICRO_LOG flag in the PLATFORM_FLAGS of the *riscv32_vector_makefile.inc*:
+To run with informative Peanut Microsystems-specific logs, add a PEANUT_MICRO_LOG flag in the PLATFORM_FLAGS of the *riscv32_vector_makefile.inc*:

     PLATFORM_FLAGS = \
         -march=$(RISCV_ARCH) \